amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/workflow-step4.md

 Each component MUST provide an explicit lifecycle API so it can be:

-- initialized at DOMContentLoaded, and
+- initialized at `DOMContentLoaded`, and
 - re-initialized or destroyed when inserted/removed dynamically.

 ### You MUST define at least: